Does this test have other names?

 level in the blood.
 Galactosemia can cause serious problems.
 These include an enlarged

 Why does my child need this test?

-This test is part of routine newborn screening.
-If the routine test comes back positive,
+This test is part of screening done on all newborns.
+If the newborn screening test

 What other tests might my child have along with this test?

 If your child has a positive galactosemia test, he or she may need other tests such